randycoulman/invoice_tracker/README.md

 You can run the tests with `mix test`.
 If you'd like the tests to automatically run every time you make a change, use `mix test.watch`.

+If you want to skip the feature tests in order to get quicker turns while developing, you can use `mix test --exclude features` or `mix test.watch --exclude features`.
+Make sure to run `mix test` at least once before committing your changes.

 The project is configured to use `credo` for linting, and `dialyxir` for type checking.
 Run `mix credo` and `mix dialyzer` respectively to run those checks.

 A development version of the escript will be built automatically when running the tests because the feature tests run against the actual CLI application.